 Specifies the amount of time after which a TCP keepalive message that has not been acknowledged by the client should be retransmitted.
 If this value is specified without units, it is taken as seconds.
 A value of 0 (the default) selects the operating system's default.
 This parameter is supported only on systems that support

 TCP_KEEPINTVL or an equivalent socket option, and on Windows; on other systems, it must be zero.
 In sessions connected via a Unix-domain socket, this parameter is ignored and always reads as zero.

-On Windows, a value of 0 will set this parameter to 1 second, since Windows does not provide a way to read the system default value.
+On Windows, setting a value of 0 will set this parameter to 1 second, since Windows does not provide a way to read the system default value.

 - How to use tcp_keepalives settings in Postgresql?

 - Using TCP keepalive for terminating orphan postgres queries not working

 - struggling with connection idle timeout settings on ubuntu with postgresql

 - How to break connections TCP/IP by keepalive postgreSQL without changing anything in the register?